TheDaniel418/IsopGem/docs/FILE_TRACKER.md

 - `__init__.py`: Initialization and exports for geometry utilities.

 ### /tq
-Components for additional specialized functionalities related to Trigrammaton Qabalah.
+Components for Ternary Qabala (TQ) analysis and visualization.

 - `__init__.py`: Initialization and exports for the TQ package.